How to Find Frequent Flyer Deals in 2025

 • Can you earn miles on any seat?
 We’ve all heard of blackout dates, but it’s also important to consider if there are blackout seats.
 Some airlines won’t let you accumulate miles on basic economy tickets, or if they do, you still might not get as many miles for that ticket.
 If you have to constantly upgrade your seat just to get the miles, you may not end up saving money.

 • Do miles expire?
 If you truly are a frequent flyer, as in long-haul flights every month, then you probably don’t have to worry too much about your points expiring before you get a chance to use them.
-If you fly a little less frequently, it might be worth it to choose the program with miles that never expire, even if they reward fewer points, so you don’t leave any on the table at the end of the year.
+If you fly less frequently, it might be worth it to choose the program with miles that never expire, even if they reward fewer points, so you don’t leave any on the table at the end of the year.

 • Are there re-banking fees for cancellations?
 If you book a flight using your miles and then have to cancel, some airlines will charge a fee to credit your miles back to your account.
-It’s worth noting that some travel insurance will reimburse you for those re-banking fees if you canceled your trip for a covered reason.
+It’s worth noting that some travel insurance will reimburse you for those re-banking fees if you cancel your trip for a covered reason.

 • Are there upgrades included in the mileage program?
 When you join an airline’s loyalty program, you might get other upgrades included in the deal.
 This might be access to their airport lounges, free drinks, or waived baggage fees.